Vitto44/astro-blog/src/content/reviews/sk/Nike.md

 ---
 title: "Niké"
-type: 1
+type: 2
-chosen: true
+chosen: false
-bgColor: "bg-blue-800"
+bgColor: "bg-amber-600"
 isAccentColor: true
 rating: 4.4
 termsAndConditions: "By registering an account with us, you agree to our Terms and Conditions.
 Please make sure you read and understand them before proceeding."